Pocahontas, Iowa

 Pocahontas is a city in and the county seat of Pocahontas County, Iowa, United States.
 The population was 1,867 in the 2020 census, a decline from the 1,970 population in 2000.

 History

 Pocahontas was first settled and surveyed in 1870 by Warrick and Buelah Price of Cleveland, Ohio.
 The city was named after Pocahontas, a Powhatan woman from Jamestown, Virginia.
 Other geographical names in the county related to the colony at Jamestown are Rolfe, Powhatan Township and Varina.

 Pocahontas was incorporated as a city on May 16, 1892.

 April 9, 2011 tornado

 During the tornado outbreak of April 9–11, 2011, several tornadoes hit Pocahontas County and the surrounding area.
 No one was injured and there were no fatalities.
-The largest was an EF4 and touched down west of town.
+The strongest was an EF4 that touched down west of town.

 Geography

 Pocahontas's longitude and latitude coordinates in decimal form are 42.734476, -94.673017.

 According to the United States Census Bureau, the city has a total area of 2.02 sqmi, all land.

 Pocahontas lies at the northwestern margin (rim) of Manson crater, an impact structure buried by glacial till and outwash.